flub78/multitenant/doc/development/filtering.md

 Remarks:

 - I am not sure that it is a good idea to share filter criteria across different views.
-For exemple, if I select the rows of a view to be the ones related to a specific user, cutomer, etc. When I navigate to another view, should I keep the selection on the same user, customer, etc.?
-In somes cases it may be convenient for the user of the application, but it could also be complex and surprising or error prone for the user.
+For exemple, if I select the rows of a view to be the ones related to a specific user, customer, etc. When I navigate to another view, should I keep the selection on the same user, customer, etc.?
+In somes cases it may be convenient for the user of the application, but it could also be complex and error prone for the user.